archinate/Slingshot/Builds/README.md

 This folder contains latest tested builds of Slingshot! for Grasshopper.
 Slingshot! can be installed by placing all *.dll and *.gha in your Grasshopper libraries directory... usually:  C:\Users\<user>\AppData\Roaming\Grasshopper\Libraries

+Slingshot! for Grasshopper is tested with the following...
+* Windows 7 Professional
+* Rhinoceros 3D 5.0
+* Grasshopper 0.9.0065
+* SQLite
+* MySQL
+* Excel 2013

+Please report any breaking bugs or suggestions to Nathan Miller nmiller.arch@gmail.com

 For the older versions of Slingshot!, please refer to http://wiki.theprovingground.org/slingshot-db-download